hellomohitepam/git-mosh/03 Browsing History/07- Viewing a Commit.md

 ## Final version of a file

-We can see the final version of a file in a particular commit with the `git show HEAD~n:<path to the file>`.
+We can see the version of a file in a particular commit with the `git show HEAD~n:<path to the file>`.
 For example `git show HEAD~2:"02 Creating Snapshots/12- Viewing Staged and Unstaged Changes.md`.
 In here are 2 commits before `HEAD` which is the last commit.

 ## Files changed in a commit `--name-only`